mgarbacz/michalgarbacz/README.md

 long-term
 * Phase away from paperjs (so many lines of code!) for star field bg
 * Improve performance for mobile devices on star field fps
+* Enable mouse-down for touch screens to move star field
 * Infographic style for intro page
 * Project demos/descriptions
 * Blog? of sorts